This chapter describes all of those Fileshare features which enable you to safeguard the integrity of your database:

 Rollforward recovery logging can severely affect performance.
 You can use the /o l option in the database reference file to switch logging off for those files for which this feature is not essential.
 Alternatively, you can omit entries for these files from the database reference file altogether.

 The recommended method of using recovery logging is:

 Note: You can have the Fileshare Server automatically perform this sequence of operations for you by specifying a backup directory in the database reference file.
-See the section Automatic Database Backup and Rollforward Recovery.
+See the section Automatic Database Backup and Rollforward Recovery below.

 The Rollforward Recovery Utility enables you to recover updates to data files after a system failure.

 Note: The Rollforward Recovery Utility can only be used to recover a database if the updates were logged to a recovery log file.
-See the section Rollforward Recovery Logging for further details.
+See Rollforward Recovery Logging above for details.